ruttennicky/n-frontend-wp/readme.md

 ### Step 10
 Sit back, enjoy and smile, you've just installed a brand new -up to date- copy of wordpress.
 You can now start developing.
 All css and javascript changes will compile automatically.

+### Step 11
+If the CSS file of your new theme doesn't get loaded, activate another theme and reactivate your own theme back again.